Hellmann-Lab/Co-evolution-TRNP1-and-GI/README.md

 ### Protein-coding sequence collection

-1) If you want to do the blast search using our scripts, you will need to download genomes listed in table `protein/data/TRNP1_source_genomes.csv`
+1) `collect_coding_seqs2/run_ccs2_function.sh` - blast wrapper to extract orthologous protein-coding sequences from genomes.
+If you want to do the blast search using our scripts, you will need to download genomes listed in table `protein/data/TRNP1_source_genomes.csv`

 2) `processingL_final.R` - process our own sequence assemblies from targeted re-sequencing

-3) `collect_coding_seqs2/run_ccs2_function.sh` - blast wrapper to extract orthologous protein-coding sequences from genomes

-4) `collect_coding_seqs.R` - gather the orthologous TRNP1 protein-coding sequences from all included sources.
+3) `collect_coding_seqs.R` - gather the orthologous TRNP1 protein-coding sequences from all included sources.
 Intersect with the available trait data.
 Save sequences and traits for the downstream analyses

 ### Evolutionary analysis of TRNP1 coding-sequence